 Despite these changes, there are no changes to the actual plans being offered, price and data-wise.
-All four SIM only plans still include unlimited national calls and texts.
-At the lowest end is the $55 plan with 40GB data.
+All four SIM only plans still include unlimited national calls and texts with the lowest price tier $55 plan including 40GB data.
 From there, you’ll find your extra $10 goes a long way — for only $65, you easily score 80GB total data, a whopping increase from the starter 40GB allowance.
 Another $20 more and you get 120GB data.
 The top-end plan, meanwhile, offers 180GB for $115/month.
 These plans (except the cheapest $55) include 5G network access, provided you’re in a 5G coverage area and your phone is 5G capable.

-Then there are Telstra’s exclusive perks to mobile customers, which include data-free Apple Music and live sports streaming (AFL, AFLW, NRL, Netball and the Hyundai A-League) and free WiFi access via Telstra Air.
-Considering all these, $50 per month would seem like money spent wisely, isn’t it?
+Then there are Telstra’s exclusive perks to mobile customers, which include data-free Apple Music.
+Considering all these, $55 per month would seem like money spent wisely.
 Especially if you’re big on music and sports streaming, you need all the other inclusions mentioned in your day to day.

 Telstra Mobile 2021 Offers

 Woolworths was already a household name before it ventured into the mobile business.
 Obtaining Telstra’s mobile network certainly helped the company in their entrance to the already crowded niche of mobile.
 Starting out with prepaid plans, Woolworths’ first postpaid plans were ones that include a new handset.

-Today, they offer postpaid phone plans from $25/month up to $50/month with data allowances ranging from 5GB to 60GB, including bonuses.
-There’ll be additional fees to cover the handset, although that can start for as low as $5/month.
-The devices on offer include the latest from Samsung and Oppo, as well as their FZ (Family Zone) phones.
+Today, they offer postpaid phone plans from $25/month up to $45/month with data allowances ranging from 18GB to 55GB.
+There’ll be additional fees to cover the handset.
+The devices on offer include the latest from Samsung and Oppo.

 Woolworths Mobile 2021 Offers